 I always like to print the poster on A4 (or larger if possible) as you will always spot something you have missed on your screen review.

-For your final poster printing, there are many options - matt, shiny, paper, canvas etc. For travelling, it’s handy to have it printed on canvas so that it can be folded and carried quite easily.
+Ask the poster printing service about the many options available - matt, shiny, paper, canvas etc and see what would be best for you.
+For travelling, it’s handy to have it printed on canvas so that it can be folded and carried quite easily.
 Make the options work for you.

 5. Pitch it!